freeCodeCamp/2018-jamstack-hackathon/README.md

 ## Perks

-Thanks to the generosity of GitHub, you will have coffee, breakfast, lunch, and light dinner on all three days! 👏*applause for GitHub*👏
+Thanks to the generosity of GitHub, you will have coffee, breakfast, lunch, and light dinner on both days! 👏*applause for GitHub*👏

 Send them a thank you note for being the most amazing hosts on [Twitter](https://twitter.com/github)!